Ashley Tackett Laferty

-Ashley Nicole Tackett Laferty (born May 10, 1979) is an American attorney and politician serving as a member of the Kentucky House of Representatives from the 95th district.
+Ashley Nicole Tackett Laferty (born May 10, 1979) is an American attorney and politician serving as a member of the Kentucky House of Representatives from Kentucky's 95th House district.
 Elected in November 2018, she assumed office on January 1, 2019.

-Laferty is considered to be a conservative Southern Democrat.
-Following State Senator Robin L. Webb's defection to the Republican Party in May 2025, Laferty became the last Democrat to represent the region of Eastern Kentucky in the Kentucky General Assembly.
-The region was once staunchly Democratic, but shifted sharply to the Republican Party in the 21st Century.
+Tackett Laferty is considered to be a conservative Southern Democrat, and is the last Democrat representing the Eastern Kentucky Coalfield in the Kentucky General Assembly.
+Tackett Laferty is not running for reelection to the house in 2026, and is instead running to be a district judge of Kentucky's 31st judicial district.

 Early life and education

-Laferty was born in Martin, Kentucky.
+Tackett Laferty was born in Martin, Kentucky.
 She earned a Bachelor of Arts degree from Eastern Kentucky University and a Juris Doctor from the University of Louisville School of Law.

 Career

-Since graduating from law school, Laferty has worked as an attorney.
-She was elected to the Kentucky House of Representatives in November 2018, defeating incumbent Republican Larry Brown.
+Since graduating from law school, Tackett Laferty has worked as an attorney.
+In 2014, she unsuccessfully ran to be a circuit judge of Kentucky's 31st judicial circuit.

+She was elected to the Kentucky House of Representatives in November 2018, defeating incumbent Republican Larry D. Brown.
 She assumed office on January 1, 2019.
 She was re-elected in 2020 with 60% of the vote, beating Republican challenger William Matt Reynolds and was re-elected in 2022 with 60% of the vote, defeating Republican Brandon Spencer.
 She once again defeated Spencer in 2024.

-Legislation

-Since 2019, Tackett Laferty has been a primary sponsor of the following bills which have been considered by at least one house: